- 1. Playing with VLC+

 Next, use the options under the Font section to change the font type to something else (e.g. Times New Roman, Calibri, Arial, etc.), modify its size and color, and redefine other attributes like bold, italics, and underline.

-The Outline Width and Transparency options let you configure the text’s stroke width and the opacity level respectively.
+The Outline Width and Opacity options let you configure the text’s stroke width and the opacity level respectively.
 You can even specify where the subtitles should be displayed on the screen by selecting the Top, Middle, or Bottom buttons present under the Position section.
-After everything is configured properly, click the OK to save the changes and to close the box.

 Step 4 Produce a new media file with the correct subtitles.

-Back on the main interface, use the Output Format menu present at the lower area to define your preferred output format and an appropriate resolution, use the File Location field to set a destination folder where the new video should be saved, and click the Save from the right of the video to produce a video with the properly synced subtitles.
+After everything is configured properly, use the File Location field to set a destination folder where the new video should be saved, and click the Export from the right of the video to produce a video with the properly synced subtitles.